AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ---
 # Crons property

-Adobe Commerce uses Cron jobs for numerous features to schedule activities.
-Adobe recommends that you run `cron` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
-Do _not_ run a cron job as `root` or as the web server user.
+Adobe Commerce uses `crons` to schedule repetitive activities.
+It is ideal for scheduling a specific task to run at certain times of the day.
+Only one cron job can run at a time for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
+It is a best practice to break down long-running tasks into smaller, queued tasks.
+Alternatively, you can build a [worker instance](workers-property.md).

-The `crons` property describes processes that are triggered on a schedule and uses the following:
+Adobe recommends that you run `crons` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
+Do _not_ run `crons` as `root` or as the web server user.

-- `spec`—The cron specification.
-For Starter environments and Pro Integration environments, the minimum interval is once per five minutes and once per one minute in Pro Staging and Production environments.
-You must complete [additional configurations](../application/crons-property.md#set-up-cron-jobs) for cron configuration in those environments.
+This configuration is different from Adobe Commerce, which has three default cron jobs.
+See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the _Configuration guide_.

-- `cmd`—The command to execute.
+## Set up cron jobs

-Use a Cron job when a task:
+The `crons` property describes processes that are triggered on a schedule.
+Each job requires a name and the following options:

-- Runs on a fixed schedule, not continually
+- `spec`—The cron expression used for scheduling.
-- Short tasks, as a running cron job blocks a new deployment
+- `cmd`—The command to run on `start` and `stop`.
-- Long task that is easily divided into smaller, queued tasks
+- `shutdown_timeout`—(_Optional_) If a cron job is canceled, this is the number of seconds after which a SIGKILL signal is sent to stop the job or process.
+The default is 10 seconds.
-- Delay is acceptable between when it is registered and when it runs
+- `timeout`—(_Optional_) The maximum amount of time a cron job can run before timeout.
+Defaults to the maximum allowed value of 86400 seconds (24 hours).

-By default, every Cloud project has the following default crons configuration in the `.magento.app.yaml` file:
+By default, every Commerce cloud project has the following default `crons` configuration in the `.magento.app.yaml` file:

 ```yaml
 crons: